TimChen314/deepmd-kit_docker/README.md

 ## QuickStart
 `git clone git@github.com:TimChen314/deepmd-kit_docker.git deepmd-kit_docker`
-`cd deepmd-kit_docker && docker build -f Dockerfile .`
+`cd deepmd-kit_docker && docker build -f Dockerfile -t deepmd-kit_docker .`
 It will take a few minutes to download necessary package and install them.
 The `ENV` statement in Dockerfile sets the install prefix of packages.
 These environment variables can be set by users themselves.